 “Time is running out for tigers and other big cats.
 Tiger range countries and consumer nations need to work together to reduce demand for their parts and stamp out the illegal tiger trade”, said Avinash Basker, Legal Consultant to the Wildlife Protection Society of India.

 For more information please contact: Debbie Banks, EIA, at email@example.com

 • Currently there are around 3,200 tigers left in the wild, with nearly half of these found in India.
 China remains the largest market for tiger products where they are used for luxury items, clothing and medicine.

-• The Environmental Investigation Agency (EIA) is a UK-based nongovernmental organisation dedicated to investigating and campaigning against environmental crime.
-Using undercover techniques and hidden
+• The Environmental Investigation Agency (EIA) investigates and campaigns against environmental crime and abuses.

 • The Wildlife Protection Society of India (WPSI) is dedicated to protecting India’s wildlife with intelligence gathering on wildlife crime and capacity building with enforcement agencies.
 Apart from compiling and managing a vast database of wildlife crime in India, WPSI works on man-animal conflict issues and provides legal support to prosecution agencies across the country.

 • The Species Survival Network (SSN) is an international coalition of organizations committed to the promotion, enhancement and strict enforcement of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Through scientific and legal research, education and advocacy, the SSN is working to prevent over-exploitation of animals and plants due to international trade.